xamarin/Xamarin.Auth/docs/readme.md

     Xamarin Components Team is working on the doc with minimal info for common used providers and how to setup server side.

-    Xamarin.Auth implements requirements for native/installed apps since NuGet version 1.4.0, but the API was broken (`GetUI()` returned `System.Object`, so cast was necessary).

 Server side setup details is explained in separate documents in Xamarin.Auth repository.
-See (./details/setup-server-side-oauth-provider.md)[./details/setup-server-side-oauth-provider.md].

 ## 1 Client Side Initialization

-Client (mobile) application initialization is based on Oauth Grant (flow) in use which is determined by OAuth  provider and it's server side setup.
+Client (mobile) application initialization is based on OAuth Grant (flow) in use which is determined by OAuth provider and it's server side setup.

 Initialization is performed through `Authenticator` constructors for: